Is it safe?

 The Good

-The Good: Safe House a very intelligently written thriller that skirts many traps (for most of its running time) that plagues the spy vs. spy genre (And honestly has plagued many of the non-James Bond spy films since at least the mid-fifties.)
+The Good: Safe House an intelligently written thriller that skirts many traps (for most of its running time) that plagues the spy vs. spy genre (And honestly has plagued many of the non-James Bond spy films since at least the mid-fifties.)

 Ryan Reynolds has an even harder task of being the relatively green CIA agent who will be called on to go head to head with one of the CIA’s best in a believable way.
 Ryan plays his character as competent but frustrated, and that is the perfect tone.
-The movie also avoids using Reynold’s character as an audience surrogate Denzel to do endless plot info dumps on.
-(There is a little of this but not nearly as bad as we have seen elsewhere.)
+The movie also avoids using Reynolds’ character as an audience surrogate, for Denzel to do endless plot info dumps on.
+(There is a little of this, but not nearly as bad as we have seen elsewhere.)

 The Supporting Cast.

-Nora Arnezeder plays the small role of Ryan Reynolds’ love interest, whom he would have to leave the CIA for if he wanted to bring the relationship to the next level.
-He chooses to stay with the CIA for the time being.
+Nora Arnezeder plays the minor role of Ryan Reynolds’ love interest, whom he would have to leave the CIA for if he wanted to bring the relationship to the next level.
+He stays with the CIA for the time being.
 He chooses poorly.

-Rubén Blades plays Denzel’s Columbian friend living in a South African shanty town with his family and does a fine job with some good action beats.
-Heck, we even have Sam Shepherd acting all Sam Shepardy and Robert Patrick playing a character called Kiefer during a waterboarding scene which got my wires all crossed and I was expecting 24 fan fiction at any moment.
+Rubén Blades plays Denzel’s Colombian friend living in a South African shanty town with his family and does a fine job with some good action beats.
+Heck, we even have Sam Shepard acting all Sam Shepardly and Robert Patrick playing a character called Kiefer during a waterboarding scene which got my wires all crossed and I was expecting 24 fan fiction at any moment.

 The Bad

-The Bad: For most of its running time Safe House avoids many of the common tropes in this mentor/mentee CIA drama that rub my rhubarb the wrong way.
+The Bad: For most of its running time, Safe House avoids many of the common tropes in this mentor/mentee CIA drama that rubs my rhubarb the wrong way.
 In fact, Safe House avoids or subverts some of the worst ones.
-Alas, the film has to slow down and get chatty and all the bad screenwriting tricks come up to haunt us.
-Almost all of this honestly takes place in the last ten minutes and hardly ruins the film.
+Alas, the film has to slow down and get chatty, and all the bad screenwriting tricks come up to haunt us.
+Almost all of this, honestly, takes place in the last ten minutes and hardly ruins the film.
 Here are a couple.

 In Conclusion

-In Conclusion: Safe House is a very above average spy thriller.
-It sports and excellent cast and location shooting.
+In Conclusion: Safe House is a very above-average spy thriller.
+It sports an excellent cast and location shooting.
 It has plenty of action and does not overstay its welcome.
 An excellent film that I highly recommend.

 Videos